asteriogonzalez/docker-mldonkey/README.md

 Changes:

-- skip using "-p" option for mldonkey_command as seems do not accept the parameter.
+- skip using `"-p"` option for `mldonkey_command`.
+It looks like do not accept the parameter, despite the documentation supports `"-p"` option.
-- fix 'temp' error in the 1st initialization phase.
+- another approach to fix 'temp' fodler error during the 1st initialization phase.
-- add extra servers and server.met
+- add extra servers and server.met options in `env` file.